 “Hello?
 My name is Max and I’m calling from CSA.
 We got a report saying that services are stopped on your computer.”

-I hung up, for lack of energy to fight with “Max,” or even to try to convince him my name is Suchita.
+I hung up, for lack of energy to fight with “Max,” or even to troll him by telling him my name is Suchita.
 But if that phone call sounds familiar, feel free to hang up on Max, or whatever he says his name is.
+Better yet, block calls from people like him entirely.
 It’s a scam.
 If you want to know why, read on.

 What do I know about services?